 Volunteer Coordinator OHS Orientation

-Coordinators (Dept and Volunteer) are required to complete the Volunteer Coordinator OHS Orientation course (EHS036) (course ID – 1327) available in Enterprise Learning.
-Tracking is not required as the record is retained in PeopleSoft, but a custom field has been set up in Better Impact, should you wish to keep your own records.
+Coordinators (Dept and Volunteer) are required to complete the Volunteer Coordinator OHS Orientation course (course ID EHS036) available in Enterprise Learning.
+Tracking is not required as the record is retained in PeopleSoft.

 Volunteer OHS Orientation

 Before being approved to volunteer for the University, volunteers must complete the Volunteer OHS Orientation v2021 hosted as an eLearning module in Better Impact.
 This training can be accessed directly through a link generated in Better Impact (see instructions for Generating Links); or under the “Training” tab on the volunteer’s myImpactPage (MIP).